Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.

-Cluster analysis is the process of grouping similar variables into groups within the application of business analytics and data mining.
+Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.
 You’d plot a data set on an axis and then visually map it into smaller groups based on the correspondences between them.

 Anomaly detection, data classification and cluster analysis are typical tasks conducted in the data mining process.